bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-Parameters?

-The new provisioning profile's slug and its presigned upload URL will be retrieved.
-These two are important outputs which you'll need later on for any provisioning profile management.
-You can use the generated URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).
+Use the generated URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).

 Example `curl` request